ReactiveSets/toubkal/README.md

 ## Example of complete client and server application

-Application retrieving sales and employees from a server, aggregates these by year and displays the results incrementally in an html table (a * indicates that a pipelet is not yet implemented or is work in progress).
+Application retrieving sales and employees from a server, aggregates these by year and displays the results incrementally in an html table.

 This example also shows how to produce in realtime minified `all.css` and `all-min.js`.
 All assets content is prefetched in this example for maximum performance.
 The less css compiler is also used to compile in real